 “Hello.
 Thank you for the observation.
 I am doing my best to get optimal results from the project.”

 A closer look at this response shows that you are appreciative of the speaker calling you sir.
-You also go ahead and respond in regards to the progress of the project.
+You also go ahead and respond in regard to the progress of the project.

 When You’re in an Informal Environment